4 things you might not know about OCD

 ‘My life with OCD now is pretty fantastic.
 OCD used to take up every waking moment of my life, but now it lives in the background.
 I have the freedom to do anything I want, like work, study, have a relationship, hang out with friends, and it doesn’t get in the way all that often.
 There are times when my OCD rises back to the surface, like when I’m stressed, but it’s incredibly manageable because I have the tools to keep it at bay.
 OCD might be a chronic condition, but that doesn’t mean it has to rule your life.’

-For more tips on managing OCD using professional help and other forms of support, check out our article here.
+Get some more tips on managing OCD using professional help and other forms of support.

 What can I do now?